minprog/cs50x-1718-1819/info/10 Syllabus.md

 ## Asking Questions

 The course's staff consists of your instructor and many teaching assistants.
 You are encouraged to speak to any of the staff at the lab to get help with your problem sets or to ask questions about lectures.
-Send a help request by using the "Ask" menu, above.

 Do you have a question in writing?
 Maybe need an exception?
 Feel free to send an e-mail to the course's heads via <help@mprog.nl>.